fastapi/fastapi/docs/en/docs/tutorial/query-params-str-validations.md

 In these examples you saw how to declare validations for `str` values.

-See the next chapters to see how to declare validations for other types, like numbers.
+See the next chapters to learn how to declare validations for other types, like numbers.